canonical/ubuntu-pro-client/dev-docs/explanations/translations.md

 misleading contractual implications.
 Because of that, we generally want all translations to come from Canonical employees.

 Regarding contributions, we will:
-- Accept Canonical-employee PRs of translations in Github.
+- Accept Canonical-employee PRs of translations in GitHub.
 - Consider community bugs/issues regarding translation wording/suggestions.
   - We’ll get input from a Canonical employee who speaks the language in question.
 - **Not** accept community PRs directly changing translations.